 DR. RAMÓN A. JUSTE

 Researcher at NEIKER

-He participated in the first descriptions of several diseases not yet formally reported in Spain (bovine paratuberculosis, besnoitiosis, hereditary parakeratosis in calves, Oslerus rostratus in cats, etc.) and helped setting up a veterinary diagnostic service that later become the model for other in Spain.
+He participated in the first descriptions of several diseases not yet formally reported in Spain, such as bovine paratuberculosis, besnoitiosis, hereditary parakeratosis in calves, oslerus rostratus in cats, and others.
+He also helped set up a veterinary diagnostic service that later became the model for others in Spain.
 He has published over 200 scientific papers and has an h-index of 40 according to the WOS.